 An example can help explain why the DMCA is ambrosia from heaven for website operators.
 Assume I start a video sharing website.
 I allow individuals to join my website and post videos.
 Other members can watch and comment on the videos.
 We’ll call my site…WishIHadTheIdeaFirstTube.com.

 One of my members rents a movie from Netflix and loves it.
-They copy the movie and post it to my website.
-This is a blatant form of copyright infringement.
-The true owner of the video serves me with notice of the copyright violation.
+They copy the film and post it to my website.
+This act is a blatant form of copyright infringement.
+The valid owner of the video serves me with notice of the copyright violation.
 Historically, I would be up a certain creek without a paddle.
-Thanks to the DMCA, not only am I not in a creek, I’m lounging on a large yacht and enjoying myself to the fullest.
+Thanks to the DMCA, not only am I not in a stream, I’m lounging on a large yacht and enjoying myself to the fullest.

 How can this be?
 The DMCA contains a provision generally known as Section 512c.
 As long as I follow the rules detailed in this section, the copyright owner of the video can only sue the individual who posted the content to my site.
-The reason for this is Congress was intent on helping the web grow when the DMCA was passed in 1998, so user-generated content websites were given great leniency when it came to liability for content posted by others.
-The DMCA is also why sites such as Facebook and Twitter are not buried under a tsunami of copyright infringement lawsuits.
+Congress was intent on helping the web grow when the DMCA was passed in 1998, so user-generated content websites were given great leniency when it came to liability for content posted by others.
+The DMCA is also why lawyers haven’t buried sites such as Facebook and Twitter under a tsunami of copyright infringement lawsuits.

 To gain the protection of the DMCA, a website operator must comply with the requirements and regulations detailed in the legislation.
 A legal audit will determine if this is the case by ascertaining: